oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 ### Remove a Meal

-As you can see in the markup for each meal, there is a small "x" to the left of the name.
+As you can see in the markup for each meal, there is a small "x" on the left of the name.
 You will bind an event listener to this element to remove the meal when it's clicked.
-To achieve this, you can attach a click event listener when creating the meal element.
+You can attach a click event listener when creating the meal element to achieve this.

 ```js
 createMealElement ({ id, title, calories }) {